bdavidxyz/simplest-rails-docker/README.md

 Run :
 ```
-docker-compose run --no-deps web rails new . --force --database=postgresql
+docker-compose run --no-deps web rails new . --skip --database=postgresql
 ```

 This will run the `rails new` command on our `web` service defined in docker-compose.yml.

 Flag explanations:
 * **--no-deps** - Tells `docker-compose run` not to start any of the services in `depends_on`.
-* **--force** - Tells rails to overwrite existing files, such as Gemfile.
+* **--skip** - Tells rails NOT to overwrite existing files, such as README or .gitignore
 * **--database=postgresql** - Tells Rails to default our db config to use postgres.

 ### 3. Adapt database.yml and webpacker.yml to Docker configuration